 Paying annual fees on a credit card can be a mistake; make sure to understand if your card requires these.
 Platinum and black cars charge very high fees normally, that can range from one hundred dollars all the way up to one thousand dollars.
 More exclusive cards have higher fees.
 If it is not necessary for you to have an exclusive card, avoid fees by not getting one.

 Many times, the reasoning behind the minimum payments that credit card companies set is due to the fact that they want you to pay more over time than you would if you paid more toward your debt.
-To help decrease the length of time it takes to pay of your unpaid balance, pay at least 10 percent more than what is due.
+To help decrease the length of time it takes to pay off your unpaid balance, pay at least 10 percent more than what is due.
 Don't get stuck paying high interest, use a weswap prepaid card